 So, while some other web archives programs were able to shifted more resources to web archives in a remote world, Our web archive was kind of frozen.
-I was on leave, the person that was managing the web archive program, and this timing and not having dedicated staff coverage resulted in significant loss of documentation of university policies and practices in the rapidly changing early period of the pandemic.
+I was on leave, the person that was managing the web archive program, and with this timing and not having dedicated staff coverage the result was significant loss of documentation of university policies and practices in the rapidly changing early period of the pandemic.
 So that wasn’t a great situation to be in.

 We figured out that appraisal for web archives is pretty weird compared to traditional archives.
 When you’re working with paper, or even born-digital records, appraisal saves us time and labor.
 It reduces the time to needed to acquire and process collections.

 Appraisals for the web archives is different.
 There’s very little upfront time costs.
 It’s very easy to crawl a lot without a lot of time dedicated to scoping.
 But it takes a lot more labor to crawl efficiently.